 - 1998-2000: Visting faculty in the Department of Atmospheric and Oceanic Sciences and the Cooperative Institute for Meteorological Satellite Studies at the University of Wisconsin

 - 1995-1998: NRC postdoc, then research scientist at NASA Goddard Space Flight Center Climate and Radiation Branch

-I'm an editor at Journal of Advances in Modeling Earth Systems (JAMES), an open-access journal devoted to modeling published by the American Geophysical Union.
-Send me your interesting manuscripts on radiative transfer modeling of all kinds.
+I'm the editor in chief of Journal of Advances in Modeling Earth Systems (JAMES), an open-access journal devoted to modeling published by the American Geophysical Union.
+Send me your interesting manuscripts on modeling of all kinds.

-I wrote an article for my high school's alumni newsletter about science as storytelling.
+I once wrote an article for my high school's alumni newsletter about science as storytelling.

 A small worm bin composting system can reduce the amount of food waste you produce and provide excellent compost.